PureStorage-OpenConnect/Accelerate-2024-Workshop/SQL/README.md

 | [Pure Storage FlashArray](https://www.purestorage.com/products.html)       | This Workshop uses a Pure Storage FlashArray as a block device as a storage subsystem for SQL Server |

 <br />

+## Crash Consistent and Application Consistent Snapshots

+This workshop uses both *crash-consistent* and *application-consistent* snapshots.
+A crash-consistent snapshot means the application is unaware that a snapshot of its volumes has been taken.
+On a Pure Storage FlashArray, a clone of the volume supporting the database will always give you back a recoverable database.
+When using crash-consistent snapshots, the recovery point is the snapshot.
+You cannot roll the database forward or backwards with log backup, This is called a point in time restore.

+To perform a point-in-time restore using snapshots, you must use an application-consistent snapshot, which allows you to use a snapshot as a base for point-in-time recovery.
+In other words, you can then restore log backups into a database restored from an application consistent snapshot.
+In this lab, you will use a crash-consistent snapshot.
+In the remaining labs in this workshop, you will use SQL Server 2022's [TSQL Based Snapshot Backup](https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-transact-sql-snapshot-backup?view=sql-server-ver16) to perform application-consistent snapshots.

+In our first lab [1 - Volume Database Refresh](./1-Volume%20Database%20Refresh/README.md), you will use a crash-consistent snapshot; in the other labs, you will use application-consistent snapshots.

 # Lab Layout